Zach Calzada: Auburn

 On January 6, 2022, Calzada announced he would transfer to Auburn University.
 On December 5, 2022, Calzada announced he would enter the transfer portal again.

 Incarnate Word

 On January 11, 2023, Calzada announced he would transfer to The University of the Incarnate Word, an FCS school located in San Antonio, Texas.
+He was named the Cardinals' starting quarterback entering his first season with the team.